clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 **Why is this work important to the Clojure community?**
 Clojars provides critical infrastructure to the Clojure community.
 This funding would cover routine maintenance and adding new features as needed.

-**Do you receive any other funding to work on this project?**
-I have received funding from Clojurists Together and the Software Freedom Conservancy in the past, but have no concurrent funding.  <br>

 ---